goodblockio/decide-governance-engine/docs/WorkerGuide.md

 Workers may call the `claimpayment()` action to claim their earned payment for work performed since the last `claimpayment()` call.

 When calling `claimpayment()` a worker must specify which treasury they are claiming work for, as worker funds are managed on a treasury-by-treasury basis.
-Only work performed for ballots under that treasury will be paid - this way its always clear where worker fund money is going and treasuries only need to worry about funding their own ballots.
+Only work performed for ballots under that treasury will be paid - this way its always clear where worker fund money is going and groups only need to worry about funding their own ballots.

 For example, all ballots using the `TEST` treasury will pay workers from the `TEST` treasury's worker fund.
 Funds for the `CRAIG` treasury will never be paid for work done on the `TEST` treasury, and vice versa, ad infinitum.